mwhoffman/setuppy/README.md

 # setuppy

 A craft, home-brewed, single-host orchestration system.
-Like ansible, but worse and with half the features.
+Like ansible, but with half the features (and faster).